 Anxiety and emotional trauma

-The emotional and psychological consequences of road accidents and whiplash injuries are often overlooked, but can be long-lasting and serious.
+The emotional and psychological symptoms of road accidents and whiplash injuries are often overlooked, but can be long-lasting and serious.
 They include:

 - Emotional disturbance